Panguitch Lake and Gem Theater

 Located in south-central Utah, the lake features 10 miles of shoreline with residential and rental properties.
 This community is known as Duck Creek Village.
 There are several Utah attractions within the vicinity; Bryce Canyon National Park, Grand Staircase Escalante National Monument, Cedar Breaks National Monument, Zion National Park, etc.

 We were in Panguitch for a month and I insisted that we drive around the lake.
 I don’t know what I expected from the lake, but it was different than I imagined.
-Overall I think that I expected something larger and more grand.
+Overall I think that I expected something larger and grander.
 I had heard of the lake various time so I expected it to be bigger and more commercially developed.
-It was actually a pleasant surprise that this well known lake still has a small town feel and can offer fisherman a peaceful day on the water.
+It was actually a pleasant surprise that this well-known lake still has a small-town feel and can offer fishermen a peaceful day on the water.

 Do you have a favorite small town?

-Have you stumbled upon a small town and felt a genuine welcoming?
+- Have you stumbled upon a small town and felt a genuine welcome?

-Did you explore the history and its connection to current time?
+- Did you explore the history and its connection to the current time?